 Crushing season in Far North Queensland typically runs from June through to November or early December.
 Mills operate around the clock during this period, and every day of downtime means cane that doesn't get processed.
 Pre-season preparation is standard practice for mechanical maintenance.
-But the automation systems that control the process often get overlooked.
+But the screens and controllers that actually run the process often get overlooked.

 What's at Stake

-A sugar mill is a complex operation with automation systems controlling everything from cane transport and shredding to boiler management, evaporation, crystallisation, and centrifuging.
-These systems rely on PLCs, HMIs, VFDs, and DCS platforms, many of which have been in service for years.
+A sugar mill is a complex operation with touchscreens (HMIs) and controllers running everything from cane transport and shredding to boiler management, evaporation, crystallisation, and centrifuging.
+These systems rely on HMIs, PLCs, VFDs, and DCS platforms, many of which have been in service for years.

-If a PLC fails during crushing and nobody has a backup of the program, you're not looking at hours of downtime.
-You're looking at days or weeks while someone reverse-engineers or rebuilds the control logic.
+If an HMI dies during crushing and nobody has the project file, the operators are running blind.
+If a PLC fails and nobody has the program, you're not looking at hours of downtime.
+You're looking at days or weeks while someone reverse-engineers or rebuilds the logic.
 At the height of crushing, that's a significant hit to throughput.

 The Off-Season Risk

 Here's the part that catches people out.
-The biggest risk period for battery-dependent PLCs is actually the off-season, not during crushing.
+The biggest risk period for battery-dependent controllers is actually the off-season, not during crushing.

 Most older PLCs use battery-backed memory.
 The battery only drains when the PLC is powered off.
 During crushing, everything runs around the clock, so the battery isn't under load.
 But during the December-to-May maintenance period, equipment gets shut down for months.
 That's when batteries fail, and that's when programs get lost.